 We know that you might be worried about the coronavirus pandemic and how it will affect your plans to study in Scotland.
 This is a constantly evolving situation, but we’re here for you during this difficult time.

+Scotland’s universities continue to support their students, whether they are staying on campus or are studying online from their home country.
 As always, the teaching you will receive in Scotland will be of the standard you would expect from some of the best universities in the world.
-Our campuses aim to deliver a first-class student experience and all of our cities are prepared to ensure your time in Scotland is vibrant, welcoming and, most importantly, safe.

 Latest Scottish Government guidance, available here, states that “university students will be taught online throughout January and February, with the vast majority not expected back on campuses until the start of March”.
 Additionally, “students who are currently overseas should not travel to Scotland until face-to-face teaching begins for them.
 When returning, they must follow the guidance on international travel including quarantining if they are from a non-exempt country.”

 We appreciate that there may be different scenarios depending on students’ situations, therefore we recommend that you visit the Scottish Government guidance page for more information or speak to your institution if you have any concerns about your situation.

 Scotland’s 19 higher education institutions have committed to follow a Consistent Core of Care for students.
 This package of ten measures aims to support student wellbeing throughout the pandemic.
 Further information can be found here.